benbaptist/minecraft-wrapper/README.md

         },
 ...
 ```
   Debug is a normal debugging setting.
-TRACE allows detailed information, such as parsing of packets, etc.
+TRACE allows detailed information, such as parsing of packets, etc.  If you want TRACE to be logged, find the item "trace" and change it's "level" to "TRACE" (set to "ERROR" by default)